LVPlayground/playground/javascript/features/houses/README.md

 The following concepts are important for this feature:
   - **House locations** can be created by administrators around San Andreas.
 These define where players are able to purchase the houses of their liking.
+  - **Houses** are the interiors linked to a _house location_.
+They are owned by a particular player and can only be accessed by a limited set of players.

+## What happens when you enter a house?
+There are several scenarios that may occur when a player enters a house marker.

+  - The player is _not_ an administrator.
+    - **The location is available**: Dialog inviting them to purchase the location.
+    - **They've got access to the house**: Teleported to the house's interior.
+    - **They don't have access to the house**: Error message.
+  - The player is an administrator.
+    - **The location is available**: Dialog inviting them to purchase or remove the location.
+    - **They've got access to the house**: Teleported to the house's interior.
+    - **They don't have access to the house**: Error message, with an option to force-enter.

 ## Command: /houses
 The `/houses` command is available to administrators for administrating the available houses.
 It has